ThaboLM/KdsOnline/README.md

 # KdsOnline
-Kasie Digital Services - Apps and Websites that address township problems with Vosloorus being the first be provided with these solutions.
+Kasie Digital Services - Apps and Websites that address township problems with Vosloorus being the first to be provided with these solutions.